 It might sound obvious but the best place to start is to close down any programs that are running unused in the background.
 Your Mac may be devoting memory and CPU space to a program you haven't used since last week instead of to the apps you want.

 There are a few ways you can shut down these apps.
-Right-click (or Ctrl-click) on their icon in the Dock and choose Quit, or if you are using the App Switcher, press Cmd-Q to quit unused programs.
+Right-click (or Ctrl-click) on their icon in the Dock and choose Quit, or if you are using the App Switcher, select a program and press Cmd-Q to quit it.

 Use Activity Monitor to identify memory hogs